 Keeping in Touch with Family

 We are lucky enough to still have my Grandad around.
-He lives alone in enhanced sheltered housing and while my Mum normally visits him everyday, she isn’t allowed to in lockdown so he is pretty isolated.
+He lives alone in enhanced sheltered housing and while my Mum normally visits him everyday, he is still pretty isolated.
 He is all but completely deaf so we can’t phone him and other than the odd text message he doesn’t really do technology.
 He’s also a bit of an artist so has loved receiving the kids’ pictures as well as their words.
-When we do see him in person, his lack of hearing makes it hard for the kids to communicate with him anyway so sending him letters is something we hope to continue after lockdown.
+When we do see him in person, his lack of hearing makes it hard for the kids to communicate with him anyway so sending him letters is something we hope to continue.

 My in laws are also not overly keen on tech.
 They have one smartphone in the house but no internet access and use the library to check their email.
 Boy Child speaks to them on the phone but Girl Child isn’t keen on phone calls (she’s better with video chat) so she has been staying in touch by writing to them and sending them photos of what we have been doing.